kipcole9/money/README.md

 ## Prerequisities

-* `Money` is supported on Elixir 1.6 and later only
+* `Money` is supported on Elixir 1.10 and later only.

 ## Supervisor configuration and operation